Shivani Bhatnagar

-Shivani Bhatnagar (died 23 January 1999) was an Indian journalist who worked for the Indian Express newspaper.
+Shivani Bhatnagar (assassinated 23 January 1999) was an Indian journalist who worked for the Indian Express newspaper.
+She was murdered on 23 January 1999 by an IPS officer, Ravi Kant Sharma, and her death was the subject of widespread sensationalist media coverage.

-Biography
+The case

-Bhatnagar's murder on 23 January 1999 became a scandal that reached into the top levels of Indian politics.
-Indian Police Service officer Ravi Kant Sharma was charged with the murder by the Delhi Police, who investigated the case.
-Sharma surrendered to the police on 27 September 2002, after having been in hiding since the arrest warrant was issued on 3 August of that year.
+Bhatnagar's murder on 23 January 1999 became a scandal that reached the top levels of Indian politics.
+Indian Police Service (IPS) officer Ravi Kant Sharma was charged with the murder by the Delhi Police, who investigated the case.
+Sharma surrendered to the police on 27 September 2002, after remaining in hiding for weeks after the arrest warrant was issued on 3 August.
 Sharma allegedly killed Bhatnagar because he feared she would expose their "intimate" relations.

 IPS officer Ravi Kant Sharma along with Sri Bhagwan Sharma, Satya Prakash and Pradeep Sharma were accused in the Shivani Bhatnagar murder case and they were convicted by a Delhi Trial Court on 18 March 2008.
 Two other accused—Dev Prakash Sharma and Ved Prakash alias Kalu—were acquitted for want of evidence.
 Those convicted were sentenced to life imprisonment on 24 March 2008.
-On 12 October 2011 Delhi High Court acquitted Ravi Kant Sharma, Sri Bhagwan Sharma and Satya Prakash saying lack of evidence on appeal.
+On 12 October 2011 Delhi High Court acquitted Ravi Kant Sharma, Sri Bhagwan Sharma and Satya Prakash on appeal, citing lack of evidence.
 The conviction of Pradeep Sharma was upheld.